tritonJS826/masters-way/mw-chat/apiAutogenerated/chat/docs/MwchatInternalSchemasGetChatPreviewResponse.md

 ## Methods

-### NewMwchatInternalSchemasGetChatPreviewResponse
+### NewMwChatInternalSchemasGetChatPreviewResponse

-`func NewMwchatInternalSchemasGetChatPreviewResponse(unreadMessagesAmount int32, ) *MwchatInternalSchemasGetChatPreviewResponse`
+`func NewMwChatInternalSchemasGetChatPreviewResponse(unreadMessagesAmount int32, ) *MwChatInternalSchemasGetChatPreviewResponse`

-NewMwchatInternalSchemasGetChatPreviewResponse instantiates a new MwchatInternalSchemasGetChatPreviewResponse object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewMwChatInternalSchemasGetChatPreviewResponse instantiates a new MwChatInternalSchemasGetChatPreviewResponse object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewMwchatInternalSchemasGetChatPreviewResponseWithDefaults
+### NewMwChatInternalSchemasGetChatPreviewResponseWithDefaults

-`func NewMwchatInternalSchemasGetChatPreviewResponseWithDefaults() *MwchatInternalSchemasGetChatPreviewResponse`
+`func NewMwChatInternalSchemasGetChatPreviewResponseWithDefaults() *MwChatInternalSchemasGetChatPreviewResponse`

-NewMwchatInternalSchemasGetChatPreviewResponseWithDefaults instantiates a new MwchatInternalSchemasGetChatPreviewResponse object
+NewMwChatInternalSchemasGetChatPreviewResponseWithDefaults instantiates a new MwChatInternalSchemasGetChatPreviewResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetUnreadMessagesAmount

-`func (o *MwchatInternalSchemasGetChatPreviewResponse) GetUnreadMessagesAmount() int32`
+`func (o *MwChatInternalSchemasGetChatPreviewResponse) GetUnreadMessagesAmount() int32`

 GetUnreadMessagesAmount returns the UnreadMessagesAmount field if non-nil, zero value otherwise.

 ### GetUnreadMessagesAmountOk

-`func (o *MwchatInternalSchemasGetChatPreviewResponse) GetUnreadMessagesAmountOk() (*int32, bool)`
+`func (o *MwChatInternalSchemasGetChatPreviewResponse) GetUnreadMessagesAmountOk() (*int32, bool)`

 GetUnreadMessagesAmountOk returns a tuple with the UnreadMessagesAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetUnreadMessagesAmount

-`func (o *MwchatInternalSchemasGetChatPreviewResponse) SetUnreadMessagesAmount(v int32)`
+`func (o *MwChatInternalSchemasGetChatPreviewResponse) SetUnreadMessagesAmount(v int32)`

 SetUnreadMessagesAmount sets UnreadMessagesAmount field to given value.